 26. HAIFOSS

 In our opinion, Haifoss is one of the most scenic waterfalls in Iceland.
-The River Fossá drops 120 meters as a slender cascade down a sheer rockface layered in multiple colors of orange, brown, and green.
+The River Fossá drops 120 meters as a slender cascade down a sheer rockface layered in multiple shades of orange, brown, and green.

 A second waterfall, Granni, drops just beside it, creating a magnificent dual waterfall in a massive, deep canyon.
-With green fields on the top and several tributaries of the river charging toward the falls, it’s a spectacular sight.

 Haifoss is 20 minutes along Route 332 (off Route 32) near the Golden Circle.
 It’s an excellent stop on the way to Landmannalaugar.